openvstorage/openvstorage-health-check/README.md

 Configuration.set(HealthCheckShared.CONTEXT_SETTINGS_KEY, HealthCheckCLIRunner.generate_configuration_options())
 ```

-When new arguments are added: the generation can take your old settings into account by providing `False'
+When new arguments are added: the generation can take your old settings into account by providing `True'

 ```
-from ovs.extensions.generic.configuration import Configuration from ovs.extensions.healthcheck.expose_to_cli import HealthCheckShared, HealthCheckCLIRunner Configuration.set(HealthCheckShared.CONTEXT_SETTINGS_KEY, HealthCheckCLIRunner.generate_configuration_options(False))
+from ovs.extensions.generic.configuration import Configuration from ovs.extensions.healthcheck.expose_to_cli import HealthCheckShared, HealthCheckCLIRunner Configuration.set(HealthCheckShared.CONTEXT_SETTINGS_KEY, HealthCheckCLIRunner.generate_configuration_options(True))
 ```

 ## 5. Important to know!